Process for applying a gambling policy

 If the relocation of a class 4 venue has been consented by a council and a new venue licence issued by the Department, the following rules apply:

-For details of both these decisions see: Relocations and the Waikiwi decision
+For more information see: Relocations and the Waikiwi decision

 Club mergers